masq/Blog/making-something-from-nothing.md

 Facebook, you see the windows desktop, etc. I see no zeros and ones, so what's the deal with that?

-Well... it is true. but we need to back up a little bit just to think of the theory of information.
+Well... it is true, technically...
+But we need to take a step back in order to really put it in perspective and understand what that statement even really means. so, let's back up a little bit just to think of the theory of information.
 Take this string of characters for example:

 ```